centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 **Who was involved in the data collection process?**
-A team of researchers at the Center for Humanities Computing Aarhus (CHCAA) obtained this dataset using the Infomedia API as well as a manual transfer from som of the parties and would like to thank the dataset owners for access to their articles.
+A team of researchers at the Center for Humanities Computing Aarhus (CHCAA) obtained this dataset using a third party API as well as a manual transfer from some of the parties and would like to thank the dataset owners for access to their articles.